 BAY 94-9027, developed by Bayer, is an investigational treatment for severe hemophilia A. It is a PEGylated molecule of recombinant factor VIII in which the B-domain, a region within the factor, is deleted.
-The therapy is produced from a human cell line called HKB21, a hybrid of HEK293 cells and a human B cell line, and has a polyethylene glycol (PEG) molecule specifically attached to an engineered cysteine residue within the factor protein.
+The therapy is produced using a baby hamster kidney cell line (BHK-21), and has a polyethylene glycol (PEG) molecule specifically attached to an engineered cysteine residue within the factor protein.

 Clinical studies with BAY 94-9027